Goatlord (band): Biography

-Goatlord began in 1985 although they did not release their first demo until June 1987.
-Their initial recording was a mixture of doom metal and death metal only titled 1987 Demo.
-A cult following grew and tape-traders renamed this first demo as Forever Black Dwell in Hell, a line take from the song "Unholy Black Slut".
-Their second demo, Sodomize the Goat expanded Goatlord's metallic sound.
-Goatlord began to change their musical style into a slower style of metal sound and continued to record only one more demo in 1991 before tensions grew about the band's progression.
-The majority of the members wanted to go towards a slower, more droning approach and the debate continued until vocalist Ace Stills ventured off with his own band Doom Snake Cult.
+Goatlord began in 1985.
+They released their first demo in June 1987.
+Their initial recording was a mix of doom metal and death metal titled 1987 Demo.
+A cult following grew.
+Tape-traders renamed this first demo Forever Black Dwell in Hell, a line from the song "Unholy Black Slut".
+Their second demo, Sodomize the Goat, expanded Goatlord's sound.
+Goatlord slowed down their sound and record one more demo in 1991 before tensions grew regarding the band's progression.
+Most of the members wanted a slower, droning approach.
+The debate continued until vocalist Ace Stills left to form his own band, Doom Snake Cult.

-Goatlord's received a recording contract with Turbo Records and with their remaining members, began to work on their first full-length record without Ace.
-They had hired Mitch Harris of Napalm Death as their replacement vocalist.
-The entire album was recorded with Mitch as the vocalist and only a few last-minute adjustments needed to be compiled before mastering.
-At this time Ace returned and asked to rejoin the developing band.
-The remaining members conceded and briefly re-united.
-It was unknown to the band that when Ace laid down his vocal tracks for the album, he recorded over Mitch's vocal tracks, destroying them.
-There were not any other versions of Mitch's vocals and those tracks have become lost.
-While Mitch's vocals did not appear on that album, his contributions to back-up vocals did make it on the Reflections of the Solstice album.
+Goatlord signed a contract with Turbo Records.
+The remaining members began to work on their first full-length.
+They hired Mitch Harris of Napalm Death as their replacement vocalist.
+Harris sang on the entire album and only a few last-minute adjustments were needed before mastering.
+At this time, Stills asked to rejoin.
+They briefly reunited.
+Stills laid down his vocal tracks over Harris's, which were lost.
+Harris's vocals did not appear on that album, but his back-up vocals made it on the Reflections of the Solstice album.

-In 2007 Nuclear War Now Productions released their CD The Last Sodomy of Mary.
-This album contains nine songs that were recorded after Reflections of the Solstice but were unreleased until now.
-The limited LP version comes with a second vinyl with 7 additional tracks of unreleased, live, and cover material.
+In 2007, Nuclear War Now Productions released their CD The Last Sodomy of Mary.
+This album contains nine unreleased songs recorded after Reflections of the Solstice.
+The limited LP version comes with a second vinyl with seven additional tracks of unreleased, live, and cover material.

-Tensions ensued between the band members which led to Goatlord's dissolution in 1997.
-Jeff Nardone is currently in death metal band Spun in Darkness formed in 2006.
-Jeff Schwob has recorded under the name Schwob since 2011.
-Former guitarist Joe Frankulin administrated the shock website Bloodshows.com until his death in 2015, after committing a murder-suicide involving his neighbor and her 8-year-old son.
+Tensions between the band members led to Goatlord's dissolution in 1997.
+Jeff Nardone is currently in death metal band Spun in Darkness, formed in 2006.
+Jeff Schwob has recorded as Schwob since 2011.
+Former guitarist Joe Frankulin managed the shock website Bloodshows.com until his death in 2015, after committing a murder-suicide involving his neighbor and her eight-year-old son.